How to Lose Fat Without Losing Muscle

 Keep Your Protein Intake High

 Muscle is mostly made up of amino acids – which are the building blocks of protein.
 Protein not only makes up your muscle tissue, it’s also a key component in every cell of your body.
-Protein is one of two essential macronutrients that you don’t want to under-consume.
+Protein is one of two essential macronutrients (EFA’s being the other) that you don’t want to under-consume.

-The amount of protein you need will vary based on many factors like your activity level and your carbohydrate intake, but generally speaking, an intake of .8-1 gram/lb of lean body mass will be sufficient to maintain a positive nitrogen balance and prevent muscle wasting when under calorie restriction [1].
+The amount of protein you need will vary based on many factors like your activity level and your carbohydrate intake, but generally speaking, an intake of .6-.8 grams/lb of body mass will be sufficient to maintain a positive nitrogen balance and prevent muscle wasting when under calorie restriction [1].

 Don’t Run Low On Glycogen